A completely self-sufficient expedition that very few have achieved.

 This program is aimed at participants in good physical shape, with a significant sport practice, endurance in particular, holding a strong mental to face difficulties that are unforeseen by nature.

-This program is given as difficult given the distances covered, the isolation, the portage, the climatic and environmental conditions.
+This program is given as difficult given the distances covered, the isolation, the carrying, the climatic and environmental conditions.
 The carrying is provided by the participants in the pulkas which weigh nearly 70 kg at the start.
-One of the main difficulties of this expedition is the potentially extreme weather conditions.
-The temperature at this time of year can reach - 40°C with the wind effect.
+One of the main difficulties of this expedition are the potentially extreme weather conditions.
+The temperature at this time of year can reach −40°C with the wind effect.

 Also, the government of Greenland requires a very detailed file to authorize our expedition.
 In particular, we will have to provide for each participant an expedition/trek/sports CV, to assess his/her capacity of having a good chance to successfully accomplish this project.
 Participants under 65 do not require a medical certificate.